sveawebpay/php-integration/README.md

 [Back to top](#index)

 ## 8. SveaResponse and response classes <a name="i8"></a>
-All synchronus Payment responses returns a SveaResponse object.
+All synchronous Payment responses returns a SveaResponse object.
 All Asynchronous responses from the payment gateway returns xml, but can be parsed and MAC validated throught the SveaResponse class.

 ### 8.1.
 Parsing an asynchronous service response <a name="i8-1"></a>